 Unfortunately, the graduate program in Book Publishing does not have any dedicated financial aid or scholarship arrangements, so applicants for these two forms of financial assistance will be entering the general pool of prospective PSU graduate students.

-As for graduate assistantships, the graduate program in Book Publishing employs two Graduate Assistants each academic year.
-Graduate Assistants receive both tuition remission for up to 9 credits per term and a stipend for the academic year.
-The two Graduate Assistants in the graduate program in Book Publishing serve as assistants to the Director of Publishing and Ooligan Press’s Publisher, aiding in fundraising, outreach, and event planning for the program.
-Given the nature of their responsibilities, the two Graduate Assistants need to be second-year students.
+The graduate program in Book Publishing offers two graduate assistantships that are available only to second-year students, as well as one graduate assistantship that is available to an incoming student.
+Graduate assistants receive a stipend and a 9-credit tuition remission in fall, winter, and spring terms.
+The second-year graduate assistants are appointed for only one year, while the incoming-student graduate assistant is appointed for two years, contingent on satisfactory academic progress and available funding.
+The incoming-student graduate assistant will, in his/her first year, typically tutor in the Writing Center for one quarter, and teach WR 115: Introduction to College Writing or WR 121: College Writing for two quarters.
+In his/her second year, the incoming-student graduateassistant will typically teach each quarter, though he/she may opt to spend a quarter in the Writing Center.
+The two second-year graduate assistants serve as assistants to the Director of Publishing and Ooligan Press’s Publisher, aiding in fundraising, outreach, and event planning for the program.
+Given the nature of their responsibilities, these two graduate assistants need to be second-year students.
 However, since graduate assistantships always run from the beginning of Fall term until the end of Spring term, if someone starts in the Spring term, for example, then it’s possible that he/she could get a graduate assistantship beginning in their second term of study (i.e., Fall term of the following academic year).

 Many non-academic divisions of the university also offer graduate assistantships, including, for example, University Communications, Campus Recreation, University Housing, Office of International Affairs, Women’s Resource Center, Queer Resource Center, and Student Health and Counseling.
 Sometimes these non-academic graduate assistantships are listed on the Office of Graduate Studies website, but not always.
 Unfortunately, there is no truly comprehensive, centralized listing of these non-academic graduate assistantships; some programs/departments may only list this information on their own website.
 Students with non-English language skills may want to contact the Department of Foreign Language about teaching opportunities.